 When it comes to symmetry, feng shui isn’t as strict as modern interior design.
 You don’t need to have identical bedside tables or any similar furniture piece on either side of the bed, as long as both sides are occupied.

 By having both sides of the bed occupied, it means you can’t push your bed up against a wall.
-This is bad feng shui, as there is nowhere for the energy to flow through.
+This is bad feng shui and is considered a no-no, as there is nowhere for the energy to flow through.
 Plus if you share a bed with your partner, it only creates one entry path, leading to a power imbalance.

-Air is the element in which all the energies flow in, and having good air quality inside your bedroom promotes the flow of positive energy and is also great for your own health and wellbeing.
+Air is the element in which all the energies flow in, and having good air quality inside your bedroom promotes the flow of positive energy and is also great for your health and well-being.

 Adding plants inside your bedroom can help purify the air you breathe inside your room.
 They introduce the wood energies that promote healing, invigoration, kindness, and flexibility.
 Keep plants at a minimum since some find that the wood energy can be too much to contain.

-Good feng shui does not strive in polluted environments; that's why good airflow and quality is something to be desired.
+Good feng shui does not strive in polluted environments; that’s why good airflow and quality are something to be desired.

 One of the general rules housekeepers and feng shui masters alike can agree on is to keep your bedroom clutter-free, especially under your bed.
 Not only is this considered bad feng shui, but it’s also home to dirt and dust, which can pollute your air.
 Time to find somewhere else to store your suitcase.